jasonbayton/11ty/_src/support.md

 * Full day (up to 8h)
 * Fixed per project

 NB: Hours may be consumed ad-hoc, across multiple days as required.
-1/2 days start at £600, negotiable up or down based on scope.
+1/2 days start at £600, negotiable up or down.
+If you have budget constraints, contact me to discuss.

 ## Not ready to start?